mcharumathi23-spec/ei-campus-drive-project/README.md

 # ei-campus-drive-project

+Real Time Chat Application-Exercise 2

-a simple real-time chat application where users can join different chat rooms or create their own chat rooms.
+A simple real-time chat application where users can join different chat rooms or create their own chat rooms.
 Users should be able to send and receive messages in real-time.
 Realtime Chat Application

 Overview

 This project is a Realtime Chat Application that enables users to send and receive messages instantly.
 The system leverages design patterns such as Singleton, Observer, and Factory to provide a scalable, modular, and maintainable architecture.
 The chat application supports multiple users, message broadcasting, and real-time updates.